nirmata/nirmata-scripts/create-teams-catalogs-env-api/README.md

 This script is used to create teams, catalogs and environments in Nirmata using a file which consists of a list of namespaces.
-The

 <ins>**Usage:**</ins>